wp-plugins/social-media-mashup/readme.txt

 This update fixes display problems on the plugin's settings screen.

 == Changelog ==

+= 1.1.1 =
+* Added links to online support to admin screen & README file
+* Updated the short description

 = 1.1 =
 * Added shortcode functionality